sanjeevkomma/Java/multi-threading/README.md

 # To Read
 * ConcurrentHashMap is thread safe without synchronizing the whole map.
 Reads can happen very fast while write is done with a lock

+# Terminology
+* thread safe =
+* ConcurrentHashMap = It will maintain the lock at the segment level
+* Synchronised Hashmap = It will maintain the lock at the object level

 # How to Avoid Deadlock
 1. Avoid Nested Locks
 2. Avoid Unnecessary Locks